remysaissy/ansible-playground/README.md

-ansible-warzone
+ansible-playground
 ===============

-Warzone repository to experiment various recipes using ansible.
+Playground repository to experiment various recipes using ansible.
 Some of them might be in another repository in my github account in which case they are also on ansible-galaxy.